NCAI Leadership

 Headshot for President of NCAI, Mark Macarro

-Elected in 2023 as NCAI's 24th President, Mark Macarro is the duly elected Tribal Chairman of the Pechanga Band of Indians in Southern California.
+Elected in 2023 as NCAI's 24th President and re-elected for a second term in 2025, Mark Macarro is the duly elected Tribal Chairman of the Pechanga Band of Indians in Southern California.
 President Macarro was first elected to the Pechanga Tribal Council in 1992.

 Throughout his tenure, President Macarro's vision for Pechanga has been to see the Band strengthen its political self-determination and economic self-sufficiency while maintaining its distinct and unique cultural identity.